-Information provided in this report is obtained from published sources such as Pierce-Eislen, the US Bureau of Labor Statistics, the Home Builders Association of Metro Denver, CoStar Group, the AAMD Apartment Vacancy and Rental Survey and from local government agencies.
+Information provided in this report is obtained from published sources such as YardiMatrix (formerly known as Pierce-Eislen), the US Bureau of Labor Statistics, the Home Builders Association of Metro Denver, CoStar Group, the AAMD Apartment Vacancy and Rental Survey and from local government agencies.
 We also check building permits, rezoning applications, planning board agendas and concept and site plan submissions on a monthly basis, often following up through conversations with developers and city and county planners.

 James Real Estate Services, Inc. also conducts independent field research, including quarterly visits to all apartment projects that are currently under construction or proposed to determine their actual status.
-We do not depend on solely checking building permits and certificates of occupancy since conducting actual site research is much more accurate.
+We do not depend solely on checking building permits and certificates of occupancy since conducting actual site research is much more accurate.